mattvh/steam-vapor/README.md

 **Servers**

 * `vapor server add nickname 127.0.0.1` — Save a server to Vapor's server list.
 The default port used is 27015, though you can specify another by inputting it after the IP/domain (with a space as a separator).
 The custom nickname is how Vapor keeps track of the server.
-* `vaport server rm nickname` — Remove the server corresponding to "nickname."
+* `vapor server rm nickname` — Remove the server corresponding to "nickname."
 * `vapor server connect nickname` — Launch Steam and connect to the server corresponding to "nickname."
 * `vapor server list` — View a listing of every server you have saved, complete with player counts and the current map.
-* `vaport server info nickname` — Display the same information as `vapor server list`, but with a listing of players and their scores.
+* `vapor server info nickname` — Display the same information as `vapor server list`, but with a listing of players and their scores.

 **Users**